aferriss/unityiOSPhysicalDeviceSize/README.md

+## Unity iOS Device Physical Size

+A simple utility for getting the physical size of an iOS device.

+### Usage

 Just attach this script to an empty game object and it will make some properties visible that you can use for the physical size of the device in meters.

 As individual floats